Iridar/WOTCMoreSparkWeapons/WOTCMoreSparkWeapons/ReadMe.txt

 [h1]BALANCING[/h1]

 This mod is a significant buff to SPARKs' and MECs' power.
 However, it is created around the expectation that SPARKs and MEC Troopers do not have Utility Slots.
-So if another mod adds some Utility Slots, abd lets you carry more than 2-3 grenades/rockets, please do not complain that it's overpowered, that is not the intended behavior for this mod.
+So if another mod adds some Utility Slots, and lets you carry more than 2-3 grenades/rockets, please do not complain that it's overpowered, that is not the intended behavior for this mod.
 The mod does support grenades/rockets in Utility Slots, if that's what you want to do.

 [h1]REQUIREMENTS[/h1]
 [list]